-ISO 100 and slower films (ISO 25, ISO 50, etc) can be tough to shoot handheld in the N60.
-This is because if you don't have full sun, the exposure times will most likely take more time than what you are able to handhold without producing motion blur.
+ISO 100 and slower films (ISO 50, ISO 25, etc) might be challenging to use handheld with the N60.
+This is because in the absence of full sun, the exposure times are going to be longer than what you could handhold without producing motion blur.

-To stop motion blur you will need to use a tripod, a fast lens, and/or a flash.
-The additional accessories might not be needed if you pick a higher speed ISO 800 or ISO 400 film.
+A fast lens, flash, and/or tripod can help you with longer exposure times.
+The extra accessories may not be needed if you choose a higher speed ISO 800 or ISO 400 film.

-Latitude is the number of stops film can be overexposed while holding onto adequate images.
-Pro film emulsions have a greater latitude to go along with a somewhat increased price.
+Latitude is the number of stops film can be overexposed while still producing usable photographs.
+Pro film stocks have a larger latitude paired with a somewhat higher price.

 - Digital cameras 14+ stops

 - Negative film up to 13 stops

 The constrained dynamic range of transparency film is an additional reason it’s considered challenging to shoot.
 Golden hour is the best time to use transparency.